BurndiL/BalatroAP/README.md

 # Balatro AP Mod

-This is a Mod for [Balatro](https://store.steampowered.com/app/2379780/Balatro/) that provides Integration for [Arichpelago Multi World](https://archipelago.gg)
+This is a Mod for [Balatro](https://store.steampowered.com/app/2379780/Balatro/) that provides Integration for [Archipelago Multi World](https://archipelago.gg)

 # Requirements